johnrearden/pa-data-driven-design/README.md

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

-**Business Requirement 1 (General):** Regression an Data Visualization.
+**Business Requirement 1 (General):** Regression an Data Visualization
 	- We want to inspect the data.
 	- We want to  analyze the bounds of the data set (and present a user interface for exploring these "bounding" data points)

 **Business Requirement 2 (Multiple Engines “Higher, Further, Faster”):** Correlation study and Data Visualization
 	- We want to inspect the data.
 	- We want to conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to Multi Engine.
 	- We want to plot the main variables against Multi Engine to visualize insights.

 **Business Requirement 3 (Piper vs. Cessna):** Regression, Data Analysis and Data Visualization
-	- We want to make linear regressions for both manufacturers for all features
+	- We want to make linear regressions for both manufacturers for all features.

 **Business Requirement 4 (Wingspan Predictor):** Regression and Data Analysis
-	- We want to predict the wing span for a set of features.We want to build a regression model
+	- We want to predict the wing span for a set of features.We want to build a regression model.

 **Business Requirement 5 (Cluster):** Cluster and Data Analysis
     - We want to inspect the data.
     - We want to build a cluster model.
-- We want to understand a cluster profile to present potential groups or segments of airplanes in the data
+    - We want to understand a cluster profile to present potential groups or segments of airplanes in the data.

 **Business Requirement 6 (Max altitude):** Regression, Data Analysis and Data Visualization
 	- We want to predict visualize max altitude using regression.

 **Business Requirement 7 (Breguet Range equation):** Regression, Data Analysis and Data Visualization
 	- We want to compare two regression lines, one linear regression and one non-linear.

 ## ML Business Case